jianqiaozhu/jianqiaozhu.github.io/_posts/2015-09-04-neural-network-note.markdown

 > Neural networks with a single hidden layer can be used to approximate any continuous function to any desired precision.

 That said, the exciting property of neural networks is the ability to mimick any function.
-However, just because something is possible doesn't make it a good idea.
-Deep networks become remarkablely hard to train.

 You can find a good introduction from [Michael Nielson's book](http://neuralnetworksanddeeplearning.com/chap5.html)

 **The Hierarchies of Knowledge**